Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 International students require a letter of acceptance from a Canadian educational institution and a study permit.

-If you are a foreign worker, you will require a current valid passport and work permit.
+If you are a foreign worker, you will require a valid passport and work permit.

-To open a bank account, you need to go to a local branch in person and have two original pieces of identification.
+To open a bank account, you must go to a local branch in person and have two original pieces of identification.
 You will have an interview with a bank employee who will: